 Structure Your Days

 With all the interruption in our normal routines, it can be hard to maintain a regular schedule.
 But you’ll want to establish and stick to a plan when job hunting during the pandemic.
 Set goals for each day of the week for how many resumes you’ll send, how many calls you’ll make, and who you’ll reach out to in your network.
 Also be sure to set aside time to research new industries and brush up on any necessary skills that can help you land your next position.
 Essentially, you’ll want to make finding a new job your full-time job.
 And it will be good to practice the type of discipline you’ll need when working from home.

 Don’t Neglect Self Care

 There’s no doubt we’re living through an extremely stressful time, which is why it’s so important to take good care of yourself while you’re looking for a new job.
 Try to maintain a regular sleep schedule, eat healthy meals and stay well hydrated.
 Remind yourself to get up and move throughout the day.
 Even just a quick walk around the block or doing some light stretching will keep the blood flowing.
-And be sure to do something you enjoy every day, whether it’s reading a book, watching a favorite show, or listening to a podcast you like.
+And be sure to do something you enjoy every day, whether it’s reading a book, streaming an episode of your favorite show, or listening to a podcast you like.
 The important thing is to keep yourself healthy and ready to go when that new job offer arrives.